SwiftERM Hyper-personalisation for ecommerce email marketing

 It is the foundation of data analysis that serves as the backbone of dashboards and business intelligence tools.
 It also takes a close look at the times that something happened and when and where it happened.
 The importance of this type of analysis is that it allows you to see all the features of the object.

-For example, an analysis of the users’ experience can discover that they stick on the banner.
-So, ecommerce data analysis can help you to increase the conversion.
+For example, an analysis of the users’ experience can discover that they stick to the banner.
+So, ecommerce data analysis can help you to increase conversion.

 Ecommerce applications of descriptive analysis: